-proposed study aims to address these literature gaps by focusing on promoting an increased understanding of how a multidisciplinary cognition clinic care model specifically impacts quality of life among informal caregivers of older adults living with a dementia diagnosis.
+This proposed study aims to address these literature gaps by focusing on promoting an increased understanding of how a multidisciplinary cognition clinic care model specifically impacts quality of life among informal caregivers of older adults living with a dementia diagnosis.
 The impact of a cognitive support clinic on dementia caregiver quality of life remains an important area for further investigation.

 Problem Statement and Significance of the Study